lindseybacc/MS_samples/README.md

 # Project Description

 A sample of a project to simulate an ATM machine.
 Program allows user to create an account and input checking and/or savings information.
 Also allows returning users to update their accounts.
 Information is stored on a simple database created in mySQL.
 All functionalities of an ATM machine are present, such as withdraw, deposit, transfer and check balances.
+User interface scenes were created, and controllers were written for each "scene" of the atm.